Skip to main content

 Let’s start with this indisputable fact.
 WordPress powers 30% of the websites on the internet.
 Corporates, celebrities, blogs, creative artists, online stores and others use WordPress as a platform for their websites.
 So you can see that WordPress is hugely popular.

-WordPress is free.
+WordPress is Free

 And that’s a fact.
 But that’s not the whole story.
 The piece of software that is WordPress is freely downloadable.
 But there are other essentials like hosting, domain name, themes and plugins that can all add up to the cost.

-There’s a plugin for (just about) everything.
+There’s a Plugin for (just about) Everything

 Think of any function you want for your website.
 Chances are that a search for a plugin for that function can throw up multiple options.
 Plugins are wonderful and give you the freedom to add a range of functions to your website.
-There are close to 50000 free plugins in the WordPress Plugin Directory.
-If your choice is for a premium plugin for the better support that these plugins enjoy, look within CodeCanyon.

-Good Hosting is extremely important.
+Good Hosting is Extremely Important

-When you get right down to it, all hosting is of two types – Shared hosting and Dedicated hosting.
-Shared hosting is what you see commonly over the internet.
-It’s quite suitable for small websites or blogs with low visitor count.
 For larger websites that handle heavy user traffic, shared hosting simply will not do.
 These websites can opt for dedicated, managed WordPress Hosting services or any other hosting service that can allocate sufficient resources to the website on a dedicated basis.
 Remember, when it comes to hosting, it pretty much comes down to what you pay is what you get.

-Generally, premium themes are better maintained, regularly updated and enjoy greater support from the authors.
-Many of the better rated premium themes released in the recent past have clean code, flexible structure that you can build upon and terrific functionality.
 And all this is in addition to good design.
 But as with anything in life, be sure to do your research before you purchase a theme.
-Marketplaces like Themeforest, Creative Market and Mojo are made up of thousands of individual developers so the support and updates you receive will vary from product to product.
+Marketplaces like Themeforest (affiliate link), are made up of thousands of individual developers so the support and updates you receive will vary from product to product.

 Misconceptions About WordPress